dagger/dagger/RELEASING.md

 > this error, click "Options -> Clear cache and retry with latest branch commit"
 > to recreate the deployment with a clean cache.

-## 🛝 Playground ⏱ `2mins`

-The [Dagger Playground](https://play.dagger.cloud) is set to automatically update once there's a new release of the Dagger Engine.

-- [ ] Mention in the release thread on Discord that Playground can be updated to the just-released version. cc @marcosnils @matipan @gerhard

 ## 🌌 Daggerverse ⏱ `2mins`

-- [ ] Mention in the release thread on Discord that Playground can be updated to the just-released version. cc @marcosnils @matipan @grouville
+- [ ] Mention in the release thread on Discord that Daggerverse can be updated to the just-released version. cc @marcosnils @matipan @grouville

 ## ☁️ Dagger Cloud ⏱ `2mins`